ijemmao/task_bot/README.md

 ### **Channel Activity**

-`channels_activity` - GET, POST
+`poke_channels_activity` - POST

-Gets all the channels that needs to be poked.
-Then pokes those channels with a message
+Pokes all the channels with low channel activity in the past week.
+The message is sent out every Saturday at 10AM.

 **Note**: There are two sources that this bot is interacting with: